racham-dev/cpp-university-training/Week-1/week-1-Foundation-LN.md

 ---

-2. Variables – Storing Data
+#2.
+Variables – Storing Data

 Variables are named memory locations that hold values.
 Each variable has a data type that determines what kind of data it can store and how much memory it uses.

-Data Type Quick Reference
+#Data Type Quick Reference

 Type Keyword Example Size (approx)
 Whole number int int age = 17; 4 bytes